 Students gather together each morning in the quadrangle (unless it is wet) under the COLA.
-A formal Assembly for all students from Kinder to Year 6 is held in the school hall on Thursday at 12.30pm.
+A formal Assembly for all students from Kinder to Year 6 is held in the school hall every second Friday at 2.15pm.
 The purpose of this Assembly is to recognise individual and group, academic and social efforts and to promote a corporate school spirit.
 The National Anthem is sung at the beginning of Assembly.